Menna-Shamloul/Kiddys/README.md

  * I checked that the navigations, header, about us,texts and contact us are all readable.
  * I checked that the form works: requires entries in every field, only accept an email in the email field and the submit button works.
 ### Validator Testing

  * HTML
+  * No errors found when passing through the official W3C validators.

  * CSS
+  * No errors found when passing through the official (jigsaw) validators.

  * Accessibility
+  * I checked that the colors and the fonts chosen are easy to read and accessible by running it through lighthouse in devtools.

 ## Deployment
 ### To deploy the project